4. Theme Customization

 4.3.3.
 Developer Colors

 macOS allows customization of certain system-wide colors such as the accent color and text selection color in System Settings > Appearance.
-Most builtin themes respect these settings by using dynamic developer colors, instead of fixed colors.
+Most built-in themes respect these settings by using dynamic developer colors, instead of fixed colors.
 These colors are available in the color panel under the Color Palettes tab, Developer category.

 shadow